Hagbard Celine

-Hagbard Celine is a central protagonist in the Illuminatus trilogy of books by Robert Shea and Robert Anton Wilson, named after the legendary Viking hero Hagbard who died for love.
-In the Schrödinger's Cat trilogy, written after Illuminatus!, it is stated that 'Hagbard Celine' is a pseudonym, and his legal name is 'Howard Crane'.
-However, the trilogy passes through many very different universes.
+Hagbard Celine is a central protagonist in The Illuminatus!
+Trilogy series of books by Robert Shea and Robert Anton Wilson named after the legendary Viking hero Hagbard, who died for love.
+In the Schrödinger's Cat Trilogy written after Illuminatus!, it is stated that "Hagbard Celine" is a pseudonym and that his legal name is Howard Crane.
+However, the trilogy passes through many different universes.

 Character

 Hagbard has parallels to Jules Verne's character, Captain Nemo.
 Both are genius captains aboard a fantastic submarine.
 Both are rogues who have mostly broken off from society, yet help the oppressed.
-Some have even theorized that Hagbard Celine is Captain Nemo, though Verne's Twenty Thousand Leagues Under the Sea is set in the second half of the nineteenth century.
+Some have even theorized that Hagbard Celine is Captain Nemo, though Verne's Twenty Thousand Leagues Under the Seas is set in the second half of the nineteenth century.
 He is also comparable to a degree to Ragnar Danneskjold, a libertarian pirate in Ayn Rand's novel Atlas Shrugged, which is spoofed in the chronicles as "Telemachus Sneezed".
 Like Danneskjold, Hagbard participates in the black market, exploiting and resisting governments, and both characters have Norwegian roots.

 Hagbard is a notorious prankster and liar (telling one character not to trust anyone with the initials H.C.).
 This character trait is displayed throughout Illuminatus!.
 Celine tends to give misinformation about himself and his intentions and that he faked the death of an actress, implied to be Marilyn Monroe, in order to train her into becoming an embodiment of the goddess Eris.
 Celine subsequently fell in love with the woman and announces his intention to marry her during the trilogy.

-A Discordian anarchist, he fights the Illuminati from a golden submarine, the Leif Ericson (named after the Viking explorer) The submarine was supposedly designed and built by himself, stolen from the United States Navy, or a gift from the Mafia.
+A Discordian anarchist, he fights the Illuminati from a golden submarine, the Leif Ericson (named after the Viking explorer).
+The submarine was supposedly designed and built by himself, stolen from the United States Navy, or a gift from the Mafia.
 Despite its size—the equivalent of five city blocks long with a three-story-high conning tower—it has so far remained undetected.